-Study highlights the danger of cross-contamination of viruses from kitchen knives and gratersDecember 6th, 2012 in Diseases, Conditions, Syndromes /
+Study highlights the danger of cross-contamination of viruses from kitchen knives and gratersDecember 6, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Poor hand hygiene is often thought to be the main cause of outbreaks of foodborne illnesses.
 Although it is well recognized that utensils used for food preparation can harbor bacteria, a new study by Qing Wang and her colleagues from the Center for Food Safety at the University of Georgia, USA, is the first to find that viruses can just as easily be spread by cross-contamination from utensils such as knives and graters.
 Their study is published in the Springer journal Food and Environmental Virology.

 The leading cause of foodborne illness in the US is currently Norovirus, with produce and ready-to-eat foods being identified as the main food types responsible for outbreaks.
 Previous research has shown that the prime time for food contamination occurs during preparation close to the time when food will be consumed.
 Although virus transfer between hands, produce and food-contact surfaces is known to occur readily at this point, to date there is little data on the potential role of kitchen utensils used for food preparation in this cross-contamination.

 In this study, the researchers looked at the transfer of the Hepatitis A virus and Norovirus between a range of fruit and vegetables and different kitchen knives or flat steel coarse graters.
 Tests were done with uncontaminated utensils on contaminated produce and contaminated utensils on uncontaminated produce.